We’re reader-supported; we may earn a commission from links in this article.

 2. Porridge Making:

-Porridge has been enjoyed by many cultures for centuries as a nutritious breakfast option.
+Many cultures have enjoyed porridge for centuries as a nutritious breakfast option.
 You can employ your Japanese rice cooker to make porridge quickly and with no effort, without having to be vigilant over it on the stove or being concerned about burning it.

-Simply add the desired ingredients to your rice cooker along with milk or water, and let it do its work.
+Simply add the desired ingredients to your rice cooker with milk or water and let it work.

 Your porridge will be ready in no time at all – perfect for busy mornings when you don’t have much time to spare but still want something warm and nourishing first thing in the morning.